heavymetalavo/craft-aialttext/README.md

 ## How to Use

-Once configured, there are several ways to generate alt text for your assets:

-### Bulk Generation

-Generate alt text for single multiple assets:
+1. Check the plugin settings are suitable for your project

-1. Go to the **Assets** section in the Control Panel to view the table of assets
+2. Go to the **Assets** section in the Control Panel to view the table of assets
-2. Select the checkboxes of the assets you want to generate alt text for
+3. Select the checkboxes of all the assets you want to generate alt text for
-3. Click the **Actions** button and select **Generate AI Alt Text**
+4. Click the **Actions** button and select **Generate AI Alt Text**
-4. The plugin will queue jobs to generate alt text for each selected asset
+5. The plugin will queue jobs to generate alt text for each selected asset

 ## Troubleshooting

 - If the plugin returns errors about API authentication, verify your API key.
 - For "bad request" errors, ensure your selected model supports vision capabilities.
 - Alt text generation is processed through Craft's queue system for bulk operations, so check the queue if generation seems to be taking a long time.
-- Any errors should be logged, check your queue log files!
+- Any errors _should_ be logged, check your queue.log files!

 ## Disclaimer